A-Ahmed100216/Containerisation_with_Docker/README.md

 docker commit container_id repo_name
 ```
 2. Push to Docker Hub
+* Ensure the name matches exactly
 ```bash
 docker push mina100216/repo_name
 ```
 3. In order to confirm the image has been pushed successfully, check on DockerHub.
-3. Return to terminal and delete the image so it pulls from DockerHub and not from the localhost.
+4. Return to terminal and delete the image so it pulls from DockerHub and not from the localhost.
 ```
 docker rmi image_id -f
 ```
-4. Run the container.
+5. Run the container.
 ```
 docker run -d -p 80:80 mina100216/repo_name
 ```
 #### Trouble Shooting
 * Naming convention is critical- ensure spelling and case is correct, copy if needs be.
 * Ensure you are logged in.
 Login in via the desktop app or run `docker login` on the terminal.